 The rock sequence in the Alps starts with limreston rich layers of the middle Triassic.
 Very important for the Morphology, but also for karstification, is a layer called Wettersteinkalk.
 This is reef limestone, often secondarily dolomitized.
 The next layers are marls and limestones form the Jurassic and Cretaceous.
 The Cretaceous ends with breccias and conglomerates.

 A specialty of the German Alps is the almost complete missing of any volcanic rocks.
 There are almost no resources and no mines.
-In the Allgäuer Alpen and the Bayerische Alpen the limestone is quarries as ashlars or building blocks.
+In the Allgäuer Alpen and the Bayerische Alpen the limestone is quarried as ashlars or building blocks.
 Near Bad Reichenhall and Berchtesgaden rock salt is mined.
 It is found in the oldest layers of the German Alps which are from the Upper Permian.

-For speleology in the northern limestone Alps, the climate is of greate importance.
+For speleology in the northern limestone Alps, the climate is of great importance.
 While caves in Germany generally have a temperature between 8°C and 10°C, the alpine caves have a much lower temperature, depending on the height above sea level.
 Cave temperature is generally the long time average temperature of the outside.
 The low temperatures make it unlikely the caves developed at their current elevation, or at least they developed during an era when the climate was much warmer.

 Another special thing are caves with a temperature around 0°C, the freezing point of water.
 Water entering the cave freezes inside the cave and creates ice layers, glaciers, ice stalactites and stalagmites.
 If the summer rises the temperature a part of the ice melts during summer and the form of the ice changes every year.
 If the ice does not melt during summer, the cave may fill completely with ice.